Geri McClymont taught for several years in a public school district that utilized teacher performance pay.

 This is insulting to teachers.

-Most teachers don’t go into teaching for the money and are well aware that they could be earning higher salaries with less stress and fewer hours in another profession.
+Most teachers don’t go into teaching for the money.
+They teach because they're passionate about education and because they care about kids.
+Many educators are aware that they could be earning higher salaries with less stress and fewer hours in another profession, but they choose to stay in the teaching profession because it's where their heart is.

 Moreover, good teachers know that teachers who aren’t motivated to excel without performance pay or who are only motivated to excel with performance pay should probably not be teaching to begin with.